dicelab-rhul/web-agent/README.md

 Browser-based Teleo-Reactive agent development.

+## Python3 Virtual Environment

+Web-Agent requires a Python3 virtual environment to run the server.
+You have to create one before deploying the server the first time.

 ## How to run the system (production)

 ### The first time (to install the dependencies as well)